 Anyone who has been paying attention knows that marketing, as we once knew it, is gone, gone, gone.
 From the banner to the cookie, from QR codes to the impression, so much has just come – and GONE.
 Entire social networks explode then implode.
 Algorithmns which used to get updated 2 times a year get updated 2 times a week.
 Antivirus software can’t even begin to keep up with the security threats.
 And in advertising, the revolution unleashed due to the internet is just getting started.

-Here are seven new 2015 trends in advertising worth watching:
+Here are seven trends in advertising worth watching:

 Greater focus on ad context.
 When the advertising landscape shifts to online and the potential for reduced viewability for ads continues to be a risk (as online display ad and video ad placement are less controllable), context becomes really, really important especially for engagement, the new holy grail.
 New ad packaging products are being created which take editorial and ad creative snippets then syndicate these out to ad networks and marketplaces (example: IPC Medium/Radiumone’s creation of Amplify).
 And new technologies and platforms allowing ads to be remotely served up to specific parts of a publisher’s page indexed according to their content are creating ad syndication models we could only dream about in the past.